Microsoft xStock (MSFTX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Microsoft xStock Historical Price

-According to the latest data gathered on Microsoft xStock live price page, the current price of Microsoft xStock is 541.77USD.
+According to the latest data gathered on Microsoft xStock live price page, the current price of Microsoft xStock is 563.38USD.
 The circulating supply of Microsoft xStock(MSFTX) is

 In the past 24 hours, Microsoft xStock has shown a price movement of